Jacksgong/android-project-combine/README.md

 You can using this toolset to combine Android gradle projects.

 ## Step 1.
-Create `combine.conf` File
+Create `repos.conf` File

-You need create `combine.conf` file on project root directory
+You need create `repos.conf` file on project root directory

 P.S.
-You can refer to `/combine.templete.conf`
+You can refer to `/repos.templete.conf`